schwa1997/change/blog/2025-09-01-happy/index.md

 ![meme](https://media.tenor.com/z-oBTP1WqfgAAAAM/excited.gif)

-GET 2: P → J for work
+GET 2: P → J for work personality

 The biggest change since becoming a full-time engineer?
 I’ve become way more of a J-type person in daily life.
 And honestly, I enjoy it.
 I wanted structure for my work life, and I got it.